 Address: 2588 Haines Road, Duluth, Minnesota

-At 4,000 acres, the Elm Creek Park Reserve is the largest unit within the Three Rivers Park District, and while there are many things to do at this sprawling space within the Twin Cities metro, the mountain biking trails always draw a crowd, especially on the weekends.
+At 4,000 acres, the Elm Creek Park Reserve is the largest unit within the Three Rivers Park District of the northwest Minneapolis/St. Paul metro area.
+While there are many things to do at this sprawling space within the Twin Cities metro, the mountain biking trails always draw a crowd, especially on the weekends.
 But with 12 miles of singletrack to explore, ranging from beginner berms to technical features, there is plenty of space to share.
-The route for the Elm Creek Park Reserve mountain biking trails follows along a woody path before touring around a vast, open prairie field complete with a lake, exposing a wide variety of views along the way.
-The trailhead for the mountain biking is in the northeast section of the park, and with its popularity among bikers, hikers, and trail runners, plus the beautiful scenery, it's recommended you take your time as you pedal your way through Elm Creek Park Reserve.

 Address: 951 W. Hayden Lake Road, Champlin, Minnesota

 Located 20 miles south of the Twin Cities, the Murphy-Hanrehan Park Reserve offers a quick escape within city limits.
 Thanks to the range of trails available, the reserve is a popular mountain biking destination for all types of riders.

 Besides the maintained mountain biking singletrack and winter cross-country skiing trails, Murphy-Hanrehan remains undeveloped, making it also a popular place for bird-watchers, hikers, and nature lovers to explore.

 The 10 miles of trails at Murphy-Hanrehan will test the legs of even the most experienced riders, with long, steady uphill climbs.
 Feel the burn, though, and be rewarded with the lush forest, scenic prairies, and many fun obstacles for practicing your mountain biking skills.